The GDPR is now in effect – is it too late to act?

 A few things to keep in mind about GDPR

-- It is mainly designed to protect personal data of private subjects of the EU.
+- It is mainly designed to protect the personal data of private subjects of the EU.

 - Remember that personal data doesn’t just mean the data belonging to your customers, it also covers your employees and suppliers you may be doing business with.